randyqin/saponaws_cloudwatch_monitor_for_SAPhanaHA/README.md

 # How to use
-CloudFomration Template （in cloudformation folder）
-Step1:
-  upload cloudformation template to your S3 (ZHY or BJS)
+CloudFomration Template （in cloudformation folder） Step1:upload cloudformation template to your S3 (ZHY or BJS) Step2:excute hanamonitor.yaml with related parameters
-Step2:
-  excute hanamonitor.yaml with related parameters

-AWS Cli scripts(in develop)

 # Others